Here’s What You Need to Know About Climate Change

 Advertisement

-Scientists have warned that if global temperatures reach even 1.5°C above the threshold, existing farmland may not be able to support large human civilizations.
-This would in turn lead to the destabilization of communities, famine and an increase in migration across the world as people move to find food and shelter.
+Scientists have warned that if global temperatures reach even 1.5°C above the threshold, existing farmland may not be able to support large human civilisations.
+This would in turn lead to the destabilisation of communities, famine and an increase in migration across the world as people move to find food and shelter.

 Research published in July in Science magazine showed that planting a trillion trees could mitigate the effects of global warming; trees remove harmful gases like carbon monoxide from the atmosphere, storing it in their trunks and branches.